TheWizardsCode/Animation/README.md

   3. Select 'Add package from Git URL'
   4. Paste in `https://github.com/TheWizardsCode/Animation.git#release/stable`

+# Documentation

+This is an open source project, don't expect stellar documentation, but do help us improve what we have in the [Documentation](Assets/Documentation) folder.

+To make this easier we use a Unity [Markdown Plugin](https://github.com/gwaredd/UnityMarkdownViewer) that allows you to view the documentation from within Unity.
+You can create a new markdown document from the assets create menu Assets -> Create -> Markdown.

+# Development

+We welcome your contributons to this project.
+This repository is a complete Unity project, check it out and have at it.
+Note, this repository is not intended for import into your projects, see the Installation section above for that use case.

 # Release Process

 We use [PackageTools](https://github.com/3dtbd/unity-package-tools) to create our releases.
 To build a release: